-When you hit your 40s, the best thing about aging is that you know yourself better than ever and you want to look good and feel great for yourself.
+When you hit your 40s, the best thing about aging is that you know yourself better than ever.
+You want to look good and feel great for yourself.

-With fashion, you could fill a bathtub with all the clothing styles you’ve tried in your life.
-Some are now permanent elements of your personal style, others were quickly donated.
+With fashion, you could fill a room with all the clothing styles you’ve tried in your life.
+Some are now permanent elements of your personal style, and others were quickly donated.

-How can you find your style and look good after 40?
-And, what can you wear over 40?
+How can you find your style and look great after 40?
+And what can you wear over 40?

 In this article, I’m going to answer the questions that are top of mind for you about style over 40 while sharing 20 style tips for elevating and honing your personal style.

 I’m a firm believer that age should not dictate what you put on your body.